L3Harris Airline Academy

 - Be at least 17 to submit an application and 18 to commence training

-- Minimum height: 5ft 2in (157cm) | Maximum height: 6ft 3in (191cm)
+- Between 5ft 2in (157cm) and 6ft 3in (191cm)

 - A good understanding of maths and physics

-- Excellent communications skills
+- Excellent communication skills

 - Ability to work well in a team and to demonstrate leadership skills

-- Excellent spatial awareness and coordination, and ability to remain calm under pressure
+- Excellent spatial awareness and coordination and ability to remain calm under pressure

 Modular ATPL courses